PaulStewart-Tech/HP-OfficeJet-200-Network-home-Deployment/README.md

 * “Battery problem” message on screen
 * Battery will not charge
 * Powers off immediately when unplugged

-Document the exact behavior.
-That matters.

----

-# How to Turn This Into a Portfolio-Grade Incident

-Instead of:

-> My printer battery is bad.

-You write:

-> Diagnosed power instability issue on portable network printer.
-> Identified failed internal lithium-ion battery causing unexpected shutdown during mobile operation.
-> Verified AC adapter functionality and isolated battery as root cause.

-Now you sound technical.

 ---

 # Structured Troubleshooting Flow (Use This in README)